mynameisfiber/mynameisfiber.github.com/index.md

                     <a href="https://github.com/mynameisfiber/">other stuff!</a>
                 </span>
                 <span class="project-desc">
-                    venture into my github page and see what else there is
+                    venture into my github page and see what else there is.
                 </span>
             </li>
         </ul>